 The Moab Music Festival was founded in 1992 by New York based musicians Michael Barrett, pianist/conductor and violist Leslie Tomkins.
 On a rare vacation, the husband and wife team fell in love with the red rocks of Moab, and were inspired to combine the magical landscape with the joys of music-making.
 “Starting a music festival seemed like the perfect way to make sure we would return again and again,” says Tomkins.

-Now in its 24th year of music in concert with the landscape™, the award- winning Moab Music Festival is noted for its distinctive programming, superb performances and intimate concert experiences of chamber music, traditional, jazz, Latin and music of living composers.
-The 17 concerts of the 2015 season are held in a variety of indoor and outdoor venues around Moab, with the Festival’s signature events, the Grotto Concerts, taking place in a pristine wilderness grotto 30 miles down the Colorado River, reached by jet boat.
+Now in its 25th year of music in concert with the landscape™, the award- winning Moab Music Festival is noted for its distinctive programming, superb performances and intimate concert experiences of chamber music, traditional, jazz, Latin and music of living composers.
+The 20 concerts of the 2017 season are held in a variety of indoor and outdoor venues around Moab, with the Festival’s signature events, the Grotto Concerts, taking place in a pristine wilderness grotto 30 miles down the Colorado River, reached by jet boat.
 A 3 day / 2 night Musical Raft Trip through Westwater Canyon immediately precedes the Festival, and a 4 day / 3 night Musical Raft Trip through Cataract Canyon immediately follows the Festival.

 The Moab Music Festival, from its inception, has been committed to music education and cultural enrichment in the Moab area.
 It has an annual goal of reaching all children in the Grand County Schools, providing assemblies with visiting musicians for students during the Festival.
 Educational experiences for interested music lovers of all ages are also provided at other times of the year through an artist-in-residence program.
 For more information, visit our Outreach page.